Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Methodology

 \subsection{Solution Algorithm and Implementation Details}

 The optimization problem in \Eqn{tuckerl2e} involves differentiable functions of all the model parameters with a simple box constraint on $\eta$.
-The high-dimensionality of the parameter space renders second-order algorithms impractical.
-In constrast, the classic quasi-Newton method L-BFGS-B \citep{byrd1995limited,zhu1997algorithm} is particularly well suited for solving \Eqn{tuckerl2e}.
-A detailed derivation of the gradient of the objective in \Eqn{tuckerl2e} with respect to $\M{A}^{(n)}$, $\T{G}$, and $\eta$ can be found in \App{gradient}.
+The high dimensionality of the parameter space renders second-order algorithms impractical.
+In contrast, the classic quasi-Newton method L-BFGS-B \citep{liu1989limited,byrd1995limited,zhu1997algorithm} is particularly well suited for solving \Eqn{tuckerl2e}.
+A detailed derivation of the gradient of the objective in \Eqn{tuckerl2e} with respect to $\M{A}^{(n)}$, $\T{G}$, and $\eta$ can be found in the supplement.
 Since the optimization problem in \Eqn{tuckerl2e} is nonconvex, initialization is critical.
-A reasonable initialization scheme is to impute the missing entries with the mean of the observed entries and then use the estimates returned by Tucker-ALS or HOSVD as the initialization for $\T{G}$ and $\M{A}^{(n)}$.
-In our numerical experiments, the initial value of $\eta$ has minimal impact on the solution, consequently we initialize $\eta$ using a small value $\log(0.01)$, where $\log$ is the natural log function.
+We present two initialization strategies in this article.
+The first is a simple strategy from \cite{filipovic2015tucker}:

+The second is a popular initialization procedure in the recent tensor completion literature, which we call spectral initialization with diagonal deletion, see for example \cite{cai2019nonconvex,xia2019polynomial,xia2021statistically,tong2022scaling}.
+In our experiments, we find that this initialization procedure offers some improvement over \Alg{init1} when the underlying tensor has low CP-rank and a large percentage of tensor entries is missing.
+However, we note that in most cases, \Alg{init1} works similarly or better, especially when the underlying Tucker-rank is relatively high.
+Therefore our default initialization procedure is \Alg{init1} in our following experiments unless explicitly specified otherwise.
+We discuss the details of the second initialization strategy in the supplement.